 3. Drink more water

-One simple thing you can do for your health is to drink more water.
+One thing you can do for your health is to drink more water.

 Adequate hydration is associated with improved brain health and weight management, as well as a reduced kidney stone risk (

-When combined with a healthy diet, drinking more water — especially before meals — appears to be helpful if you need to lose weight.
+When combined with a healthy diet, drinking more water — especially before meals — appears helpful if you need to lose weight.

 Resistance-training activities like weightlifting have been shown to limit muscle loss, which may help minimize metabolic changes during long-term calorie restriction (